wongzit/minorScripts/README.md

 ## pdb2gjf v1.0 (2021-10-25)
 *pdb2gjf* is a Python script for creating Gaussian input file (*.gjf*) from protein data bank file (*.pdb*).

+## Planirty_checker (2021-11-15)
+Check the planirty of a molecule.
+Visualizing with VMD.

+## inpModifier (2022-03-14)
+Modify several Gaussian input files at once.